ishiestar/react-native-tag-friends/README.md

   }}
-  displayKey="name" //specify which key in the user object to display extractionKey="username" //specify which key is to be treated as the unique ID of user objects showEditor onHideMentions={() => this.setState({ showMentions: false })}
+  displayKey="name" //specify which key in the user object to display extractionKey="username" //specify which key is to be treated as the unique ID of user objects secondaryKey="speciality" //specify what to show in the second line.
+Omit this prop if you don't need a second line showEditor onHideMentions={() => this.setState({ showMentions: false })}
   clearInput={this.state.clearInput}